Which knitting wool is best for beginners?Published on January 31, 2019 By Serena 5 min read

 ‘Ply’ usually means a yarn’s thickness (the ‘weight’ of the yarn).
 Some knitters will encourage you to start with the most widely-used weight, called DK, or ‘double knitting’.
 (There is a technique called double knitting, but ‘double-knit’ usually refers to the yarn weight).

-We suggest beginners use the thickest yarn weights commonly available, which are chunky and super chunky yarns, but the weight you choose depends on you.
+We suggest beginners use the thickest yarn weights commonly available, which are bulky and super bulky yarns, but the weight you choose depends on you.
 There are two advantages to learning with a thicker yarn.
 One is that individual stitches are easier to see, and the second is that the thicker your yarn, the faster your beautiful knitting project will grow!
 You will have to use thicker knitting needles than with a thinner yarn weight.
-Generally, 7 mm for chunky up to 12 mm for super-chunky.
+Generally, 7 mm for bulky up to 12 mm for super-bulky.

 Knitting yarn can be wound into an oblong skein (above left), a donut-shaped ball (above right), or twisted into a hank (below left).
 Hanks look beautiful, and many of the loveliest yarns available are wound into hanks.
 Unfortunately, they are really rather tricky to knit from.
 Most knitters will unwind the whole thing and wind it into a ball by hand, often using an empty toilet paper roll as the core – probably not what you want to spend your time on!
 Another technique is to untwist the hank, lay it out in a circle, and just unwind each loop as you knit it – but this will be fiddly if you have to put your knitting away.
 Skeins are the easiest of the three to knit from, as balls can collapse a bit towards the end.